 Ever since Linton helped Cathy escape, Heathcliff has punished him with his very presence.
 Heathcliff has a plan to rent out the Grange and needs Cathy at Wuthering Heights to help around the house.

-Heathcliff and Cathy argue over Linton: she claims he is all she loves in the world; Heathcliff announces Linton's intentions to be an abusive husband.
+Heathcliff and Cathy argue over Linton: she claims he is all she loves in the world; Heathcliff announces Linton's intention to be an abusive husband.

 Heathcliff returns to the present.
 He takes down Catherine's portrait from over the hearth at the Grange and tells Nelly to send it to the Heights.
 He leaves with Cathy.